BattletechModders/LowVisibility/README.md

 On the very first turn of every combat, every unit (friendly, neutral, or foe) always fail their __range check__.
 This ensures players can move away from their deployment zone before the AI has a chance to attack them.
 This behavior can be disabled by setting `FirstTurnForceFailedChecks` to __false__ in `mod.json`.

+# Component and Status Effects

+_LowVisibility_ is a toolkit designed to allow mod authors a great deal of flexibility.
+This flexibility comes at a cost, as each author has to understand how the various components work together.
+The mod is built from many differnet __effects__ which can be applied to components or as statuses to fit the mod needs.

 ## Advanced Sensors

 The BattleTech universe includes a complex array of sensors that improve a unit's ability to find enemies in specific situations.
 In _LowVisibility_ all of these advanced sensor types provide a bonus to the target details check.